DHQ: Digital Humanities Quarterly

 http://johnwalsh.name.

-and Humanities Research Council Catalyst award, leading an engaged research and heritage
+Humanities Research Council Catalyst award, leading an engaged research and heritage

 project titled Building a Black Nation: Haitian Dynasties of the (Long) Nineteenth